-A birding hot spot in southwest Florida, Webb is home to numerous resident as well as migrating birds.
-Northern bobwhite, eastern cottontail rabbits, gray squirrels, raccoons, white-tailed deer, and feral hogs are common inhabitants of the flatwoods.
+A birding hot spot in southwest Florida, this WMA is home to numerous resident as well as migratory birds.
+Red-cockaded woodpeckers, northern bobwhite, eastern cottontail rabbits, gray squirrels, raccoons, white-tailed deer and feral hogs are common inhabitants of the flatwoods.
+This area is part of the Great Florida Birding and Wildlife Trail.
 Visit the Wildlife page for more information about the area's wildlife.
-This area is part of the Great Florida Birding Trail.
-You may also request a copy or download or print the Babcock-Webb Bird List PDF.

-Paddlers can explore the nooks and crannies of Webb Lake for a good spot to cast a line or enjoy the many wading birds along it shores.
-Reference the map of Babcock-Webb WMA PDF for boat ramp locations.
+Explore the nooks and crannies of Webb Lake for a good spot to cast a line or enjoy the many wading birds along its shores.
+Three boat ramps provide access for canoes, kayaks and boats; gasoline-powered motors are not allowed.

 While there is no formal driving tour, motorists may travel along the unpaved roads, which pass through a variety of natural communities and offer opportunities to observe wildlife, wildflowers, butterflies and much more.